AadityaRaj77/Input-Box/README.md

 ### GDSC Open Project

 ## Overview
-This chrome extension allow users to interact with informational websites such as gemini ai, chat gpt, whatsapp web through input boxes.
+This chrome extension allow users to interact with websites Gemini and Gmail through input boxes.
 There are two types of boxes - Habit and Advanced input box.
 ## Features
 Habit Mode - Allow users to type in input fields of websites in a seperate box, present at center, which sync with the input real time.
 This comforts users to type at center, eye-comfortable.
 Keyboard Shortcut to enable - Ctrl + Shift + K